dghm-genomics/docker-workshop-braunschweig/README.md

 ### Pull the image

-The image described in the Dockerfile can be pulled (i.e. downloaded) by issing the command
+The image described in the Dockerfile can be pulled (i.e. downloaded) by issuing the command

     $ docker pull dghmgenomics/workshop-braunschweig